operate-bsv/www.operatebsv.org/src/docs/index.md

 ### Protocols are functions

 In Operate, protocols are functions, called "Ops".
-Anyone can write an Op and publish it to the blockchain and anyone can read the source of an "Op" to verify what it does.
+Anyone can write an Op and publish it to the blockchain and anyone can read the source of an Op to verify what it does.
 Ops are incredibly powerful and can be used to process data, perform calculations and operations, and return any kind of value.

-Application developers no longer need to read a spec and spend time implementing protocols.
+Application developers no longer need to spend time implementing protocol specifications.
 Operate is a decentralised repository of pre-built, ready to roll, immutable functions.

 * [View the Op library](/library)